stphnrosa/OffCapstoneFrontend/README.md

 Create a full-stack web application using MongoDB, Express, React, and Node (MERN).

 ## Features
 Cortexi is a cognitive tracker that monitors, enhances and maintains brain health.

 Features of Cortexi currently includes

-  -  a community blog center where individuals can share new discoveries, share personal stories, and learn breaking scientific news.
+a community blog center where individuals can share new discoveries, share personal stories, and learn breaking scientific news.
 Coming soon:

-  -  Cognitive Assessment feature
-    - Stroop Effect test to assess cognitive performance.
-    - Receive a baseline score to begin tracking your overall cognitive function(clarity,focus and reaction time).
+Cognitive Assessment feature - Stroop Effect test to assess cognitive performance. - Receive a baseline score to begin tracking your overall cognitive function(clarity, focus and reaction time).
-  -  Progress Tracker feature
-    - Tracks your performance across multiple assessments.
-    - View pogress over time through dynamic charts and visual summaries
-    - Key goal: identifying trands in cognitive imrovement or decline
+Progress Tracker feature - Tracks your performance across multiple assessments. - View progress over time through dynamic charts and visual summaries - Key goal: identifying trends in cognitive imrovement or decline

 ## Questions for Guidance
 Did you deliver a project that met all of the technical requirements?